mattias800/ai-snes-gpt5/README.md

 A TypeScript SNES emulator developed with zero manual testing until acceptance criteria signal readiness to run Super Mario World.

 - See docs/EMULATOR_PLAN.md for the roadmap and testing strategy.
+- Optional SPC700 core: set APU_SPC700_CORE=1 (or APU_SPC700_MODE=core) together with SMW_SPC700=1 to enable the new APUDevice under the existing SPC700 wrapper.
+Without these env flags, the legacy handshake shim remains active.
 - This repository does not and will not include copyrighted ROMs.

 ## PPU color math and windowing (simplified model)